EmadAliEmad/EmadAliEmad/README.md

 ## Summary

 A highly motivated and skilled Junior Machine Learning Engineer and Data Scientist with a strong foundation in AI and cloud computing.
-I hold a Bachelor's degree in Computer Science and Artificial Intelligence from Helwan University.
+I hold a Bachelor's in Computer Science and Artificial Intelligence from Helwan University.
 I have gained practical experience through roles such as a Data Scientist Intern at CORELIA and by participating in the Digital Egypt Builders Initiative (DEBI).
-My technical expertise includes time series analysis and forecasting, deep learning, machine learning, SQL, cloud computing (Microsoft Azure, AWS), data analysis, Python, Docker and LLMs.
+My technical expertise includes time series analysis and forecasting, deep learning, machine learning, SQL, cloud computing (Microsoft Azure, AWS), data analysis, Python, Docker, and LLMs.
 I am passionate about leveraging my skills to create impactful solutions in real-world AI applications.
 I am proficient in both English and Arabic and actively participate in data science communities, mentoring juniors, and continually expanding my knowledge.

 ## Portfolio